 All members of the Fraternity who have contributed a total of at least $100 to the Foundation during their lifetime;

-All past lifetime members of the Sigma Pi Educational Foundation, Incorporated and/or of the Sigma Pi Fund, Inc. (regardless of their financial contributions to the Foundation) who have provided notice of their status to the Foundation on or prior to August 8, 2014;

-All members of the Fraternity currently enrolled in undergraduate programs of study who have contributed at least $20 to the Foundation during their lifetime; and

-All honorary members of the Sigma Pi Educational Foundation, Incorporated and/or of the Sigma Pi Fund, Inc.

 ARTICLE VI: MEETINGS OF MEMBERS

 Section 1.
 The regular meetings of the members of the Sigma Pi Educational Foundation, Incorporated shall be held annually and shall be held at a time and place as designated by the Sigma Pi Educational Foundation Board, with all such annual regular meetings being subject to due notice thereof being given in writing at least ninety (45) days in advance.